glowiak/batchbsd/README.txt

 In v27 I added desctiption to multipak package list yay!

 This is weird, net version of multipak and strap don't working on Wine (WineIE is broken)

+Try my new project, BashBSD - port of BSD for other OSs: http://github.com/glowiak/bashbsd